 A. Uniformity

-The contents of each package must be uniform and contain only cauliflowers of the same origin, variety or commercial type, quality and size.
+The contents of each package must be uniform and contain only cauliflower of the same origin, variety or commercial type, quality and size (if sized).

 In addition, for “Extra” Class, uniformity in colouring is required.

-However, a mixture of cauliflowers of distinctly different commercial types and/or colours may be packed together in a package, provided they are uniform in quality and, for each commercial type and/or colour concerned, in origin.
+However, a mixture of cauliflower of distinctly different commercial types and/or colours may be packed together in a package, provided they are uniform in quality and, for each commercial type and/or colour concerned, in origin.
 However, in case of those mixtures uniformity in size is not required.

 The visible part of the contents of the package must be representative of the entire contents.